People

 Adam graduated in 2009 from Dickinson College in Carlisle, PA with a B.S. in Biochemistry and Molecular Biology.

-He joined the lab in September 2009 and was working to purify various novel prohormones.
-Adam used a wide range of techniques revolving around construction of His-Tag plasmids and eventual protein purification via Ni-NTA affinity and reverse phase HPLC.
-He then moved on to studying the protein chemistry and cell biology of FGF23.
+He joined the lab in September 2009 and worked to purify various novel prohormones.
+Adam used a wide range of techniques revolving around the construction of His-Tagged protein-expressing plasmids of possible signaling protein precursors, with eventual protein purification via Ni-NTA affinity and reverse phase HPLC.
+In his last year he moved on to studying the interesting protein chemistry and cell biology of bone cell FGF23 synthesis.

-Adam left the lab in the summer of 2012 and is now enrolled in medical school.
-He can be contacted at anl687@hotmail.com.
+Adam left the lab in the summer of 2012 and went to medical school at LSUHSC; he has since graduated.

 Joseph Miceli, Research Technician